Passwords Rotation

 The goal of password rotation is to ensure that, at any given time, two login-password pairs exist in the database—"previous" and "current"—both functional.
 When rotating the password, you assign the new password to the "previous" login and then swap them.
 On startup, the app always uses the "current" login-password pair.

 Alternatively, you can use a single login while maintaining "previous" and "current" passwords for it.
 The app must be able to check both passwords and, if one stops working, quickly reconnect using the other.
-This approach would only work if your connection pooler (like PgBouncer) uses a "pass-through" mode (see feature) and doesn't have a separate userlist.txt config with login-password pairs (otherwise, it's impossible to update the password for the same login transactionally and simultaneously in multiple places).
+This approach would only work if your connection pooler (like PgBouncer) uses a "pass-through" mode (see auth_query feature) and doesn't have a separate userlist.txt config with login-password pairs (otherwise, it's impossible to update the password for the same login transactionally and simultaneously in multiple places).

 Ent Framework supports both approaches: